fchengong/Zoom2Net/usecase1_meta/README.md

 python main.py --z2n_model_dir ./checkpoints/z2n_model.torch --task eval_downstream_task --compute_baselines False
 ```

-In the above command, `z2n_model_dir` is the path to the trained Zoom2Net model; `task` is to denote evaluating downstream tasks (i.e. bursts analysis); getting results from baselines mentioned in the paper (i.e. KNN, training Brits from scratch) can take up to an hour, so we preload the evaluation data using False `compute_baselines`.
+In the above command, `z2n_model_dir` is the path to the trained Zoom2Net model; `task` is to denote evaluating downstream tasks (i.e. bursts analysis); getting results from baselines mentioned in the paper (i.e. KNN, training Brits from scratch) can take up to an hour, so we preload the evaluation data using `--compute_baselines False`.
+If you want to train the baselines from scratch, use `--compute_baselines True`.

 The command will produce results shown in Figure 8 and Figure 9 in the paper.